kohler/masstree-beta/README.md

 min,20%,50%,70%,max of the corresponding metric among all threads.

 ##Output format##

-`kvtest` can also write the output as JSON into file for further analysis.
-For example, `./kvtest -b notebook.json` will create `notebook.json` containing:
+`mttest` can also write the output as JSON into file for further analysis.
+For example, `./mttest -b notebook.json` will create `notebook.json` containing:

 <pre>
 {